Cécile Furtado-Heine

 Cécile Furtado-Heine, born Cécile Charlotte Furtado, was a French philanthropist.
-She was born in Paris on March 6, 1821 and died on December 10, 1896.
+She was born in Paris on March 6, 1821, and died on December 10, 1896.

-Biography
+Early life

-Cécile Furtado was born in Paris on March 6, 1821 to a Jewish family of Sephardic (Spanish-Portuguese) ancestry.
+Cécile Furtado was born in Paris on March 6, 1821, to a Jewish family of Sephardic (Spanish-Portuguese) ancestry.

-Cecile's father Élie Furtado was the son of Joseph Furtado, the rabbi of Bayonne, and the nephew of Abraham Furtado, a banker in Paris and representative of the constituency of Bayonne in the central consistory in Paris.
-Abraham Furtado would also serve as secretary of Napoleon Bonaparte's "Grand Sanhedrin", a Jewish high court convened in Europe.
+Cecile's father, Élie Furtado, was the eldest son of Joseph Furtado, a financier and shipowner from Bayonne and the nephew of Abraham Furtado.
+Elie Furtado was a banker in Paris and the representative of Bayonne's constituency at Paris' central consistory.
+His uncle, Abraham Furtado served as secretary to Napoleon Bonaparte's "Grand Sanhedrin".

-Cecile's mother Rose Fould was the daughter of Beer Léon Fould, the bank manager and mayor of Rocquencourt, near Versailles.
-Her maternal uncle, Achille Fould, would be the French Finance minister under Napoleon III.
+Cecile's mother Rose Fould was the daughter of Beer Léon Fould, banker and mayor of Rocquencourt, near Versailles.
+Her maternal uncle, Achille Fould, was French Finance minister under Napoleon III.

+Personal life

-Cécile was married on October 2, 1838 in Rocquencourt to the rich Frankfurt banker Charles Heine (1810 Hamburg - 1865 Luchon), the son of Salomon Heine and cousin of the German poet Heinrich Heine and the banker Michel Heine.
+Cécile was married on October 2, 1838, in Rocquencourt to the rich Frankfurt banker Charles Heine (1810 Hamburg - 1865 Luchon), the son of Salomon Heine and cousin of the German poet Heinrich Heine and the banker Michel Heine.

-Widowed on July 4, 1865 at age 44, she inherited a considerable fortune.
+Widowed on July 4, 1865, at age 44, she inherited a considerable fortune.
 In Paris, she lived in a large mansion in the middle of a huge garden, at 28 rue de Monceau.
 Having no children, she adopted an orphan, Marguerite Laure Juliette dite Paule (1847 - 1903), who was possibly the biological daughter of Cécile's brother Paul Furtado-Fould and his mistress Marie-Julie Morel.
 Marguerite Paule married Michel-Aloys Ney, Duke of Elchingen in 1866, and later married Victor Masséna, Duke of Rivoli in 1882.